sdsddsd1/kiss-games/README.md

 ![screen](screenshots/busy2.png)
 ---
 ```
-Want to see your beloved gem on this repo?
-Submit a package and take care of its maintenance!
+No matter the license, if you want to see your beloved gem on this repo,
-Non-free content is no problem on this repo.
+submit a package and take care of its maintenance!

 ```